Another Word For CLEAR

 Adjective : Clearly expressed, easy to understand; lucid.

-Adjective : (logic) Of a language or notation, such as that of formal propositional calculus: where the process of inference from premises to conclusion is explicitly laid out.
+Adjective : (logic) (Of a language or notation) the process of inference from premises to conclusion is explicitly laid out.

 Adjective : (rare) Transparent; translucent.